 The Good to Great process: The seven lessons from the book result in a basic process, as shown below.

 The Lean East team would love to hear from any leaders who have used the ideas in this book to transform their organizations.
-This process takes time to see true results – we are concerned that many organizations and leaders do not have the patience and discipline to keep pushing, especially at the beginning when results are hard to see.
-We plan to update this post in the future to share our learnings and experience working with several companies currently on this journey.
+This process takes time to see true results.
+We are concerned that many organizations and leaders do not have the patience and discipline to keep pushing, especially at the beginning when results are hard to see.